conroyp/Journaliser/README.md

-To this end, this simple chrome extension will turn off the regular comments on the site, and replace them with choice quotes from either The Muppets, MOdern Family, The Thick of It or The West Wing.
+To this end, this simple chrome extension will turn off the regular comments on the site, and replace them with choice quotes from either The Muppets, Modern Family, The Thick of It or The West Wing.
 N.B.
 The Thick of It contains some very unparliamentary language, so may not be all the safe for work or sensitive eyes.